ISMAILLBL/Django-Workshop-Project-CRUD/README.md

 # 🧩 Django Workshop Project

-This project is a web application developed during a Django workshop (Atelier 8).
+This project is a web application developed during a Django workshop.
 It demonstrates the implementation of a complete CRUD system using Django following the MVC/MVT architecture.

 ------------------------------------------------------------------------